Guisborough: Education

 Prior Pursglove College, a sixth-form college for GCSE, A level and AS level students, stands next to the parish church and priory ruins on the former site of Guisborough Grammar School, which it replaced after changes in the education system.
 It had been founded in 1561 by Robert Pursglove, the last Prior of Gisborough, as a charitable school for poor boys.
 It was accompanied by a set of almshouses for twelve pensioners.

-Askham Bryan College of Agriculture has opened a Guisborough Centre on the same site as Prior Pursglove College.
+Askham Bryan College of Agriculture operates a Guisborough Centre on the same site as Prior Pursglove College.
 It consists of an animal management centre and a modern building, the Priory Centre, which the two colleges share.

 Transport

 Road

 Two main roads cross at Guisborough, the A171 leading west to Middlesbrough and east to Whitby, and the A173 south-west to Stokesley and north-east as far as Skelton, where it joins the A174 coast road.
 Before the bypass was built, the A171 ran along Westgate, the town's main street, crossing the A173 at Chapel Beck Bridge.
 Just beyond the bypass to the north-east, a B-road heads north from the A173 to Redcar.
 Another minor route out of town, Wilton Lane, is a winding, almost single-track road running north to the village of Wilton and on to the ICI Wilton chemical works.
 There are two other lanes that lead out of town into the hills.
 Hutton Lane ends at Hutton Village, built mostly for local mining, agricultural and estate workers.
 Belmangate is an ancient funeral route.